vseventer/Lady/README.md

 <script>var lady = new Lady().capture();</script>
 ```

-When using autocapture, `document.write` calls will automatically be deferred.
+When using autocapture, root `document.write` calls will automatically be deferred.
 A placeholder is injected in its place.

 For more advanced users, explicit defers can be used as follows: